Microsoft/azure-docs.cs-cz/articles/cognitive-services/Computer-vision/QuickStarts/CSharp-thumb.md

                     "Ocp-Apim-Subscription-Key", subscriptionKey);

                 // Request parameters.
+                // The width and height parameters specify a thumbnail that's
+                // 200 pixels wide and 150 pixels high.
-                string requestParameters = "width=200&height=150&smartCropping=true";
+                // The smartCropping parameter is set to true, to enable smart cropping. string requestParameters = "width=200&height=150&smartCropping=true";

-                // Assemble the URI for the REST API Call. string uri = uriBase + "?" + requestParameters;
+                // Assemble the URI for the REST API method. string uri = uriBase + "?" + requestParameters;

                 HttpResponseMessage response;

-                // Request body.
+                // Read the contents of the specified local image
+                // into a byte array.
-                // Posts a locally stored JPEG image. byte[] byteData = GetImageAsByteArray(imageFilePath);
+                byte[] byteData = GetImageAsByteArray(imageFilePath);

-                using (ByteArrayContent content = new ByteArrayContent(byteData))
+                // Add the byte array as an octet stream to the request body. using (ByteArrayContent content = new ByteArrayContent(byteData))
                 {
-                    // This example uses content type "application/octet-stream".
+                    // This example uses the "application/octet-stream" content type.
                     // The other content types you can use are "application/json"
                     // and "multipart/form-data".
                     content.Headers.ContentType =
                         new MediaTypeHeaderValue("application/octet-stream");

-                    // Make the REST API call.
-                    response = await client.PostAsync(uri, content);
+                    // Asynchronously call the REST API method. response = await client.PostAsync(uri, content);
                 }

+                // Check the HTTP status code of the response.
+If successful, display
-                if (response.IsSuccessStatusCode)
+                // display the response and save the thumbnail. if (response.IsSuccessStatusCode)
                 {
                     // Display the response data.
                     Console.WriteLine("\nResponse:\n{0}", response);

-                    // Get the image data.
-                    byte[] thumbnailImageData =
+                    // Get the image data for the thumbnail from the response. byte[] thumbnailImageData =
                         await response.Content.ReadAsByteArrayAsync();